isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission.md

 *   Track record, experience, and commitment to the talent area.
 *   Achievements, qualifications, and certifications in the talent area.

-*   No trials will be conducted for Shooting.
-Selection will be based on other relevant criteria.
+*No trials will be conducted for Shooting.
+Selection will be based on other relevant criteria*.

 **<u>Interviews</u>**